PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 On my laptop (a Macbook Pro, 256 GB SSD, 2,6 GHz i5), getting the term cooccurrence matrix for the 105 M corpus takes 10 minutes.
 No doubt, an optimized C implementation will be much faster.
 For me, at this stage, I can take waiting 10 minutes.

-At this stage, there is a technical detail to take care of.
+There is a technical detail to take care of.
 The cooccurrences method returns a sparse matrix (of class 'simple triplet matrix').
 The GloVe class requires a 'dgTMatrix' as an input, one of the classes defined in the Matrix package (a compressed, sparse, column-oriented format).
 The as.sparseMatrix method in the polmineR package will generate a 'dgCMatrix'.
 From that point, a coerce method defined in the Matrix package can be used.

+{% highlight r %}
+PLPRBT_tcm_dgCMatrix <- as.sparseMatrix(PLPRBT_tcm_slam)
+PLPRBT_tcm_dgTMatrix <- as(PLPRBT_tcm_dgCMatrix, "dgTMatrix")
+{% endhighlight %}

 Now, we a few big and bulky objects in memory.
 When working on this post, I was not very cautious at all times and I ran out of memory (16 GB) several times.
 Objects that are not needed any longer can be removed, to avoid that.